addyosmani/backbone-fundamentals/README.md

 ```

 Should would prefer to switch out Jade for an alternative view engine, this can be done fairly trivially.
 See the section under 'Templating' here:
 https://github.com/joyent/node/wiki/modules.
-For example, to switch to EJS, you would simply write <code>app.set('view engine', 'ejs')</code>
+For example, to switch to EJS, you would simply write `app.set('view engine', 'ejs')`

 Express makes use of commong HTTP verbs (get, put, post etc.) to provide easy to use, expressive routing API based on CRUD (Create, Read, Update and Delete).
 Below for example, we can define what happens when the browser requests the root '/'.
 As a trivial route in this application, it doesn't do anything particularly exciting, however getters typically read or retrieve data.